aayushshrestha783/RobotSoccer/README.md

 - Screws
 - `For Kicking Mechanism` :
     - Rack and Pinning Technique(Parts) :
+        - Rack and Rack slider.
-        - Pin Gear
+        - Pin Gear.
+        - Pad.
-        - Catapult Rubber
+        - Catapult Rubber.

 ### Process :
 - Firstly the Chassis was made using ply of size 20*17cm.
-- Clamp was made using aluminium sheet to hold the motor.
+- Clamp was made using aluminium sheet to hold the motor(for 2 soccer bot 300 rpm motor were used and 200 rpm motor was used for the rest).
 - In first layer :
     - Motor was fixed in the chasis using clamp.
     - Battery was also placed maintaining CG.
     - Wheel was fixed in motor.
     - `For Kicking Mechanism`
-        - Solid Works was used for designing the parts.
+        - Solid Works was used for designing the parts(rack, rack slider and pin gear) and printed using 3d printer.
-        - Dimensions:
-            - Rack
-            - Rack slider
-            - Pin gear
+        - 200 rom motor was used to rotate pin gear.
     - To hold next layer, we drilled in the chassis according to the stud size.
 - In second layer :
     - Arduino, Arduino Shield, Motor Driver, Motor Driver Shield & Bluetooth module was connected using the Jumper wires and some of them were soldered(Either motor driver or ardiuno shield was used).